Pope Benedict XVI and Islam

-Jyllands-Posten Muhammad cartoons controversy
+Condemnation of the Jyllands-Posten Muhammad cartoons controversy

-The Pope strongly condemned the Mohammed cartoons, first published by a Danish newspaper and later in other European papers, saying "In the international context we are living at present, the Catholic Church continues convinced that, to foster peace and understanding between peoples and men, it is necessary and urgent that religions and their symbols be respected."
+Pope Benedict XVI strongly condemned the Mohammed cartoons, first published by a Danish newspaper and later in other European papers, saying "In the international context we are living at present, the Catholic Church continues convinced that, to foster peace and understanding between peoples and men, it is necessary and urgent that religions and their symbols be respected."
 He also added that this implies that "believers [of various religions] not be the object of provocations that wound their lives and religious sentiments."
 Pope Benedict XVI noted that "for believers, as for all people of good will, the only path that can lead to peace and fraternity is respect for the convictions and religious practices of others."

 Immigration

-Pope Benedict XVI has called for Christians as "to open their arms and hearts" to Muslim immigrants and "to dialogue" with them on religious issues.
+Pope Benedict XVI called for Christians as "to open their arms and hearts" to Muslim immigrants and "to dialogue" with them on religious issues.
 The Pope told participants that the Catholic Church is "increasingly aware" that "interreligious dialogue is a part of its commitment to the service of humanity in the modern world."
 In fact, this "conviction" has become "the daily bread" of those who work with migrants, refugees and itinerant peoples, he said.
 Pope Benedict described this dialogue between Christians and Muslims as "important and delicate".
 Many communities have experienced this, he said, as they worked "to build relations of mutual knowledge and respect with (Muslim) immigrants, which are extremely useful in overcoming prejudices and closed minds".
 For this reason, he added, Christians "are called to open their arms and hearts to everyone, whatever their country of origin, leaving the task of formulating appropriate laws for the promotion of healthy existence to the authorities responsible for public life".

 On September 11, 2006, the leaders of Muslim communities in Italy endorsed statements by Pope Benedict XVI who warned that Africa and Asia feel threatened by the West's materialism and secularism.
 "We agree with the Pope," said Roberto Piccardo, the spokesman of Italy's largest Muslim group UCOII.
 "It is true that Muslims are puzzled by a West which is hostage to a materialistic system."
 Mario Scialoja, the former president of the World Muslim League, also expressed support for the pope's words, saying that the "West's exclusion of God leads to the wrong life models."
 On October 21 the Vatican for the first time released a document in Arabic, a speech of the Vatican UNESCO representative which addresses scientific and ethical issues.
 The next day the Pope sent his "cordial greetings" to Muslims as they celebrated the ending of the holy month of Ramadan.
 "I am happy to send cordial greetings to Muslims around the world who are these days celebrating the end of the Ramadan fasting month", said the Pope at the Vatican."I send them all my wishes for serenity and peace", he added.